phiduo/cat-middleware/README.md

 ## Prerequisites

+The CAT-Middleware requires [Node.Js (v12.22.9+) and npm](https://nodejs.org/en/) to be installed.
-A package manager like `npm` is recommended to install and start the CAT-Middleware.
+The package manager `npm` is included in the Node.js installation.

 ## Setup